orlo/security-page/docs/index.md

 <!--- __Customization:__ Highly customizable.
 Adapt the section to reflect your practices and define “usage data” (it could be events, logs etc.).
 Link to your privacy page. --->

 We retain your data for as long as you have a active contract with us after which we will delete your all your data.
-Your data will be removed from our various backups 2 weeks after deletion.
+Your data will be removed from our various backups 4 weeks after deletion.

+If you would like to ready more about data privacy and protection please see our [resource here](./index.html?privacy_and_data_protection#what-happens-to-our-data-at-the-end-of-the-contract-)

-Every user can request the removal of usage data by contacting [support@orlo.tech](mailto:support@orlo.tech) Read more about our privacy settings at [orlo.tech/privacy-policy/](https://orlo.tech/privacy-policy/).
+Admins can request the removal of usage data by contacting [support@orlo.tech](mailto:support@orlo.tech) Read more about our privacy settings at [orlo.tech/privacy-policy/](https://orlo.tech/privacy-policy/).